 What is e-commerce?

 E-Commerce is the sale of products and services over the Internet.
-It is the fastest growing segment of our economy.
-It allows even the smallest business to reach a global audience with its product or message with minimal cost.
+It is the fastest growing segment of our economy; E-Commerce sales are expected to reach $550 Billion by 2020 and will grow by over 17% just in 2016.
+Shopping on smart phones is expected to drive this continuous growth as smartphones continue to get larger and consumers become more comfortable with the technology.
+Engaging in E-Commerce allows even the smallest business to reach a global audience with its product or message with minimal cost.
 The sale of products or services on your website can generate sales that will make the difference between success and failure.
-Even Wal-Mart, the largest retailer in the world with one billion dollars sales per day, could not anticipate the increasing wave of Internet business.

 Is an e-commerce website right for your business?

 Probably.
 Much depends on the nature of your business.
-A website such as Amazon.com and Barnes & Noble have established their hold over the book market, and their sheer size, name recognition and the relationship of trust they have with their customers allows them to dominate this market with good pricing (due to economies of scale) and remarkable customer loyalty.
+Websites such as Amazon.com have an established place in the market, and their sheer size, name recognition and the relationship of trust they have with their customers allows them to dominate this market with good pricing (due to economies of scale) and remarkable customer loyalty.

-However, if you own a local bookstore, there are several ways to reach new customers, get them to know you better and have them keep coming back for more.
-You might want to offer notices of special promotions or readings by authors.
+However, if you own a local company, there are several ways to reach new customers, get them to know you better and have them keep coming back for more.
+You might want to offer notices of special promotions or in-store special events.
 Trust will become the cornerstone of building your e-business.
 As Warren Buffett has said, "If you don't know jewelry, know your jeweler."